Ready to calm your gut? Join FODMAP Made Easy today Join Now

 2. Grate the carrots.
 If you have a food processor you can use that to grate them.
 Place to one side for later.

-3. If you are using chia seed, then place 1 teaspoon of chia seeds and 1 tablespoon of boiling water in a cup and mix until soft and gel-like (this will help the cake hold together).
+3. Place 1 teaspoon of chia seeds and 1 tablespoon of boiling water in a cup and mix until soft and gel-like (this will help the cake hold together).
 Add another splash of hot water if needed.
-If you are using guar gum or xanthan gum then you can skip this step.

-4. In a large bowl or using a food processor, mix the oil, sugar, chia seed mixture (if using guar gum or xanthan gum add it now), vanilla and eggs until well combined and smooth.
+4. In a large bowl or using a food processor, mix the oil, sugar, chia seed mixture, vanilla and eggs until well combined and smooth.

 5. Add the gluten free all purpose flour, grated carrot, salt, ground cinnamon, ginger and nutmeg to the wet ingredients and mix to combine.